German reunification: Domestic effects

-Today, there are several prominent people of East German origin, including Michael Ballack, Katarina Witt, Till Lindemann and Paul van Dyk.

 Unified Berlin

 While the fall of the Berlin Wall had broad economic, political, and social impacts globally, it also had significant consequence for the local urban environment.
 In fact, the events of 9 November 1989 saw East Berlin and West Berlin, two halves of a single city that had ignored one another for the better part of 40 years, finally "in confrontation with one another".
 There was a belief in the city that, after 40 years of division, the unified city would be well placed to become a major metropolis.

-Berlin's urban organization experienced significant upheaval following the physical and metaphorical collapse of the Wall, as the city sought to "re-invent itself as a 'Western' metropolis".

-Redevelopment of vacant lots, open areas, and empty fields, as well as space previously occupied by the Wall and associated buffer zone, were based on land use priorities as reflected in "Critical Reconstruction" policies.
-Green space and recreational areas were allocated 38 percent of freed land; six percent of freed land was dedicated to mass-transit systems to address transport inadequacies.

-Unification of the city initiatives also included the construction of major office and commercial projects, as well as the renovation of housing estates in East Berlin.

 Another key priority was reestablishing Berlin as the seat of government of Germany, and this required buildings to serve government needs, including the "redevelopment of sites for scores of foreign embassies".

 With respect to redefining the city's identity, emphasis was placed on restoring Berlin's traditional landscape.
 "Critical Reconstruction" policies sought to disassociate the city's identity from its Nazi and socialist legacy, though some remnants were preserved, with walkways and bicycle paths established along the border strip to preserve the memory of the Wall.
 In the center of East Berlin, much of the modernist heritage of the East German state was gradually removed.
 Unification of Berlin saw the removal of politically motivated street names and monuments in the East in an attempt to reduce the socialist legacy from the face of East Berlin.

 Immediately following the fall of the Wall, Berlin experienced a boom in the construction industry.
 Redevelopment initiatives saw Berlin turn into one of the largest construction sites in the world through the 1990s and early 2000s.

 The fall of the Wall also had economic consequences.
 Two German systems covering distinctly divergent degrees of economic opportunity suddenly came into intimate contact.
 Despite development of sites for commercial purposes, Berlin struggled to compete in economic terms with Frankfurt which remained the financial capital of the country, as well as with other key West German centers such as Munich, Hamburg, Stuttgart and Düsseldorf.
 The intensive building activity directed by planning policy resulted in the over-expansion of office space, "with a high level of vacancies in spite of the move of most administrations and government agencies from Bonn".